-However, several defences are provided by the CPA, which the defendant has the burden of proving.
-Therefore, it is a defence to a claim that a product is defective if:
+However, there are several defences provided by the CPA.
+The defendant has the burden of proving these.
+Therefore it is a defence to a claim that a product is defective if:

-- the defect is due to compliance with legal obligations imposed by UK or EU law; - the defective product was not supplied by the defendant; - the product was not supplied for profit and in the course of business; - the defect did not exist at the time the product was supplied by the defendant to another; - the so-called "development risks defence" applies ie, the state of scientific and technical knowledge at the relevant time was not such that a producer of products of the same description as the allegedly defective product might be expected to have discovered the defect if it had existed in his products while they were under his control; and
+- the defect is due to compliance with legal obligations imposed by UK or EU law; - the defective product was not supplied by the defendant; - the product was not supplied for profit and in the course of business; - the defect did not exist at the time the product was supplied by the defendant to another; - the so-called 'development risks defence', that the state of scientific and technical knowledge at the relevant time was not such that a producer of products of the same description as the allegedly defective product might be expected to have discovered the defect if it had existed in his or her products while they were under his or her control; and - the producer of a component product will not be liable if he or she can show that the defect was due to the design of the final product, or to defective specifications provided to him or her by the producer of the final product.